 - We can get you an advocate or interpreter if you need support to make a complaint.

 This brochure is a summary of PWDA’s Service User Complaint Resolution Policy and Procedure.
-If you would like a copy of the full policy, contact PWDA on one of the numbers below.
-You can also download the full policy from our website at www.pwd.org.au
+You can download the full policy here: Word

 PWDA is a signatory to the Australian Council for International Development (ACFID) Code of Conduct which is a voluntary, self-regulatory sector code of good practice.
 On behalf of the governing body of PWDA, we confirm that our organisation continues to be committed to full adherence to the ACFID Code of Conduct.
 If you believe PWDA has breached the ACFID Code of Conduct, you may lodge a complaint with the ACFID Code of Conduct Committee on firstname.lastname@example.org, telephone (02) 6285 1816 or contact PWDA.